 Studies show that grandparents who cope well with the added stress of raising grandchildren are those who seek out others for support.

 Find someone you can talk to about what you're going through.
 This will give you a chance to work through your feelings and reach an acceptance of the situation.
 If you deny or ignore these feelings, they will come out in other ways and may affect your relationship with your grandkids.

 Look for support groups for grandparents raising grandchildren.
 Support groups or even phone support can be very helpful in this journey, and it's a good start for making friends in similar situations.
 Hearing from people who have been there can help both uplift your spirits and give you concrete suggestions for your situation.

 Reach out in your community for childcare help.
 If you are a member of a church, synagogue or other religious organization, you may be able to ask around for available babysitters.
-Try library storytime hours, chatting up other parents at the playground, or asking your neighbors if they have a reliable teen available to babysit or if any parents are interested in a babysitting swap.
+Try asking at a library storytime, chatting up other parents at the playground, finding out if any neighbors have a reliable teen available to babysit, or if other parents are interested in a babysitting swap.

 Connect with parents with children.
 Even if you feel like you are from a different generation, the joys and tribulations of raising children can quickly form common bonds.
 It may take time, but forging friendships with parents of similar aged children can offer camaraderie and help on navigating the maze of issues facing children today.

-Tip 3: Your grandkids will have mixed feelings too
+Tip 3: Realize your grandkids will have mixed feelings too